brianr747/platform/README.md

 - If the requested series does not exist, the system goes to the Provider and fetches it.
-(This is either an API call, or parsing a downloaded table, as in the CANSIM_CSV interfae.)
+(This is either an API call, or parsing a downloaded table, as in the CANSIM_CSV interface.)
 - If the series exists on the database, that series is returned (at the minimum.)
 - If the series is *USER* series, the appropriate Python code module